Diocese of Verdun: World War I

-During World War I over 200 parishes fell under occupation by the German army and communication with the Bishop of Verdun practically cut off.
+During World War I, 1n February 1916, the German offensive, directed by General Erich von Falkenhayn, surrounded and occupied Verdun.
+More than 200 parishes fell under occupation by the German army and communication with the Bishop of Verdun practically cut off.
+When the city came under bombardment the diocesan administration relocated to Bar-le-Duc, and did not return to the heavily damage Verdun until 1921.
 The administration of the parishes was confided to Thomas Louis Heylen, Bishop of Namur, who had been appointed vicar apostolic to French territory under German occupation.

-When the city came under bombardment the diocesan administration relocated to Bar-le-Duc and did not return until 1921.
+In 1917, the French recovered the city.
 One hundred and fifty-three churches were destroyed and 166 damaged, including the Cathédrale Notre-Dame de Verdun, whose towers have never been rebuilt.
 Of 186 priests who enlisted, 13 were killed, 20 seriously wounded, and 50 taken prisoner.
 One hundred and sixty citations and diplomas of honor and 120 decorations were awarded to priests of the diocese.